 A majority of consumers watch videos as they help them during times where they want to relax and escape from their daily lives.

 However, this doesn’t mean that you should create unsubstantial and mindless entertainment just to make your audience happy.
-What you should do is to add elements of humor and wit to your videos to keep them engaged with whatever content you have.
+What you should do is to add elements of humor and wit to your videos to keep them engaged.